Uniform and Equipment

 Students should generally bring a filled water bottle for use during the day.

 Students are expected to look after their own property, while in the school, and members of staff cannot accept responsibility for loss or damage to items.
-Valuables such as radios, tape-recorders and jewellery should not be brought into school.
-Mobile phones must remain switched off in school and we will shortly be adopting the county policy on mobile phones in school.
+Valuables should not be brought into school.
+Mobile phones must remain switched off in school unless the teacher has given permission for them to be used in a lesson.

 Any property handed to the staff for safe keeping should be marked with the owner's name, or put into an envelope or other container so marked.